jack595/Wavedump-Compile-Tutorial/README.md

 # Wavedump-Compile-Tutorial
-This tutorial will help you how compile CAEN wavedump package and you can do customized modification.
-Really thanks for the helps from Matteo from CAEN Support Division.I hope this tutorial will help the people who is fresh about C package compiling.
+This tutorial will show you how to compile the CAEN wavedump package and how to do customized modifications.
+Really, thanks for the help from Matteo from the CAEN Support Division.I hope this tutorial will help people who are new to C package compilation.

-## Detailed procedure is following:
+## The detailed procedure is the following:
-Install Visual Studio, the following operation is under visual studio software
+Install Visual Studio, The following operation is under visual studio software
-0. open the Wavedump project in the C:\Program Files\CAEN\Digitizers\WaveDump\build folder.
+0. Open the Wavedump project in the C:\Program Files\CAEN\Digitizers\WaveDump\build folder.
 1. Open the project proprieties window and select Debug x64 configuration
 2. In C/C++ -> General -> Additional Include Directories add C:\Program Files\CAEN\Digitizers\WaveDump\compile\inc
 3. In Linker -> General -> Additional Library Directories add C:\Program Files\CAEN\Digitizers\WaveDump\compile\lib\x64